-- 1. HRRC is working with local disability organizations to explore creation of housing opportunities that will increase housing choice for this community. - 2.
-Provision of informational presentations on Section 811 Project Rental Assistance (a program developed to provide low to moderate income individuals with disabilities access to quality housing) to City housing providers as a viable option of expanding/increasing the availability of 811 units throughout the city. - 3.
-Hosting of one (1) Housing Summit providing fair housing information, in partnership with local agencies format and date contingent on COVID-19 safety measures.
+- 1. Work with local disability organizations to explore creation of housing opportunities that will increase housing choice for this community. - 2.
+Provide informational presentations on Section 811 Project Rental Assistance (a program developed to provide low to moderate income individuals with disabilities access to quality housing) to city housing providers as a viable option of expanding/increasing the availability of 811 units throughout the city. - 3.
+One (1) Fair Housing Summit format and date dependent on COVID-19 restrictions and safety measures.
+Cancellation may be necessary.